Review Evolution MX-P 50

 You can see that Q4 has a high arc line like Tenergy 05 and it is difficult to get a long distance.

-The above figure is a fairly scientific figure, which is interesting for me personally, but difficult to understand.
-The rubber material used for rubber has viscoelasticity, so it is a diagram that quantifies how it responds to external forces.
 This figure seems to be the efficiency of the force that tries to return when the force is applied to the rubber.
 It seems that if it is hard, the energy loss will increase.
 Imagine that you probably make a graph like this for each rubber composition.
 I think we are deriving a rubber that is reasonably hard and properly energy efficient.

 It’s easy to understand.
 It can be said that Q4 is a rubber that corresponds to 05 in Tenergy and Dignix.
 However, you can also see that they are not exactly the same.
 Probably, the Q series seems to have been developed in combination with Mizuno’s signature racket, Fortius FT or Fortius FT ver.
 D (Fortius FT ver.
 D), and it seems to be a rubber that goes well with wood-based rackets.
 The wood racket has a good ball holding and is easy to rotate, but the speed is a little slow and the arch line is high and it is easy to come out.
 I think that it is a rubber specification that compensates for the slow speed and high arc line.